V-Cent/TTE/docs/tech/todps2.md

 #### Air Walking
 :::

 The ceiling of the battle arena also has an interesting effect.
-When in the air, reach the ceiling (possible with just normals and jumps) to have infinite jumps.
-By releasing guard button (if you have it pressed), you can change direction midair.
+When in the air, reach the ceiling (possible with just normals and jumps) and keep jumping against it to have infinite jumps.
+By releasing the guard button (if you have it pressed), you can change direction midair.
 Fall speed is increased when you bonk your head in the ceiling, since your vertical momentum is reset each time.

 :::tagging{data-tags="{'media' : 'media/todps2/slowFall.mp4'}"}
 #### Slow Falling
 :::

 During a chain where you used at least one normal attack (to activate its floaty properties), do a normal attack just as the momentum is changing from upwards (momentum higher than 0) to downwards (momentum lower than zero), you will then stall in the air or, most of the time, fall slowly.
-Works bests after some artes.
+Can also work after some artes.

 #### Faster Recovery Techniques